Personal profile

 Professor Morrissey's research has been supported by a wide range of grants, including: the British Academy, the British International Studies Association, the Clinton Institute for American Studies, the Irish Research Council, National Library of Australia, National University of Ireland, and the University of Cambridge.
 He was a Government of Ireland Fellow in 2007/08 at the Center for Place, Culture and Politics at CUNY Graduate Center.
-This research culminated in a geopolitical history of CENTCOM for University of Georgia Press.
 In 2013/14 he was elected Quatercentenary Fellow at Emmanuel College, Cambridge and Visiting Fellow at Fitzwilliam College, Cambridge.
-His work on an IRC project, Haven, critically examined the EU's contemporary securitization discourse on the Mediterranean humanitarian crisis.
-In 2021 he was appointed International Consultant on Human Security in the Human Development Report Office of the UN.
+In 2019, he was a Visiting Scholar at St Antony's College, Oxford on an IRC project, Haven, which critically examined the EU's contemporary securitization discourse on the Mediterranean humanitarian crisis.
 In 2023 he was elected Visiting Fellow in International Relations at Australian National University, and in 2025 he was awarded a Stokes Fellowship at the National Library of Australia for a research project exploring the political ecology writing of Judith Wright.

 Professor Morrissey holds the distinction of winning the President's Award for Teaching Excellence at University of Galway on two occasions.
 He has also won the the NAIRTL National Academy Award for Research and Teaching Excellence.
 Three key areas of teaching are: